GENE GUIDE

 Symptoms

-Because the GRIN2B gene is important in brain activity, many people who have GRIN2B-related syndrome have:
+Because the GRIN2B gene is important for brain activity, many people who have GRIN2B-related syndrome have:

 • Intellectual disability